Jon and Lee & the Checkmates: 1965: establishing their act

 Jon and Lee & The Checkmates stamped their authority on the local scene with a performance at Toronto's Massey Hall in early 1965.
 The exposure from the performance aroused the interest of Afro-American émigré Eddie "Duke" Edwards and Bigland music agency entrepreneur, the late Ron Scribner, who both became involved with the group's career.
 Edwards, a graduate of the Boston Conservatory, helped arrange material for The Checkmates as well as co-managing them.

 Another significant person in the audience, Cecil Farrell, proprietor at a Niagara Falls newspaper and AP correspondent, hired the band for his 16-year-old daughter's birthday party, where the group was introduced to Leo Pillott, director of public relations for the ABC-TV network.
-After hearing sample tapes, Pillott offered to represent the group and arranged a series of major network TV appearances; they would never come to pass.
+After hearing sample tapes, Pillott offered to represent the group and arranged a series of major network television appearances; they would never come to pass.

 Meanwhile, Jon and Lee & The Checkmates, along with several local artists, were due to open for The Rolling Stones at Maple Leaf Gardens on April 25.
 However, the organizers booked too many groups and the band never got to play.
 For the next few months, Jon and Lee & The Checkmates found regular work on the local dance hall/teen club circuit and at the Devil's Den club which had become the band's home.

-Later in the summer came news the US Immigration & Naturalization Service had vetoed the TV bookings.
+Later in the summer came news the US Immigration and Naturalization Service had vetoed the television bookings.
 Finally later in the year, Pillott and Farrell would be able to overcome the Immigration issue and book the band into the famous Peppermint Lounge for December.

 On September 13, the group joined local pop singer Bobby Curtola and others in opening Toronto's new city hall in Nathan Phillips Square.
 The exposure landed the band the opening slot at The Rolling Stones show at Maple Leaf Gardens on October 31, 1965.
 The following month, several US record labels, including Decca, Elektra, Motown and RCA approached the band with offers.
 Jon and Lee & The Checkmates recorded a few tracks in Toronto for RCA in November, but the results were disappointing.